 As part of a larger 3-acre mixed-use, mixed-income development with 60 for-sale townhomes and 46 affordable apartments for seniors and young adults, the Beach & Lincoln Small Business Incubator Pavilion project is an incubator market space centering around immigrant and BIPOC artisans, cottage industries, and food trucks.
 The indoor/outdoor marketplace would reutilize a former gas station canopy and provide a collection of five to ten small, affordable commercial spaces for incubating small businesses to launch and stabilize their concepts.
-This project would integrate with mentorship and programs from the City of Anaheim's forthcoming Store One project.
+This project would integrate with mentorship and programs from the City of Anaheim s forthcoming Store One project.
 After receiving incubation services and gaining access to batch kitchens and retail/restaurant pop-up spaces at Store One, this project would provide a growth opportunity for the next step in small business growth.

-The project achieves two goals within the 2019-2023 CEDS listed below:
+The project achieves two goals within the 2019-2023 CFDS listed below:

-- Goal 2.2 -Enable economic self-sufficiency for Red Zone residents through the promotion of economic and educational opportunity which can remove barriers to employment and lead to career advancement - Goal 4.3 Increase investment in small business start-ups and promote entrepreneurship
+- Goal 2.2 -Enable economic self-sufficiency for Red Zone residents through the promotion of economic and education appropriately which can remove barriers to employment and lead to career advancement. - Goal 4.3 Increase investment in small to siness start-ups and promote entrepreneurship

-Other Agencies Involved: Nonprofit development partner Innovative Housing Solutions (IHO), or a specified affiliate, will possess the property, leasing it to an entrepreneurial community-based organization such as CIELO.
+Other Agencies Involved: No provide we present partner Innovative Housing Solutions (IHO), or a specified affiliate will process the property, leasing it to an entrepreneurial community-based organization with as TELO.
 This organization will manage a small business collective or cooperative social enterprise, collaborating with micro-businesses and small enterprises, and highlighting local business products.

-Operating Budget Impact: No annual operating impact to the city.
+Operating Budget Impac.
+No annual operating impact to the city.
 The land disposition has complied with the Surplus Land Act.
 IHO, or the designated affiliate, aims to establish a sustainable business model that covers the operational expenses of the social enterprise.